Install BDsensor

 -

-The connectors for temperature thermistors and endstops/probes in some circuit boards are usually connected to GND through filtering capacitors,
+In some boards, connectors used for temperature thermistors and endstops/probes are typically connected to GND through filter capacitors,

 -

-As shown in the figure below, install the BD sensor near the hot end.
+Install the BD sensor near the hotend as shown in the image below.
 STL of mount, STL_mount_VzBot_Goliath short

 Install the patch into the klipper firmware